qouteall/imm_ptl_wiki_copy/Spatial-Transformation.md

-A portal stitches the existent space with a transformed space.
-It can have translation transformation, rotating transformation, scale transformation, and mirror transformation.
+A portal is a window linking to a transformed space.
+The spacial transformation can be translation, rotation, scale and mirroring.

 This mod's teleportation is eye-based.
-The teleportation applies the transformation to the player's eye position.
-This makes the teleportation visually seamless.
-However, this doesn't guarantee that the player will be in empty space after teleporting.
+If an entity goes through a portal, it will calculate the entity's eye position transformed by the portal and then place the entity by the transformed eye position.

 ## Rotation Transformation